 - Egg shape is less thermally efficient

-This is one of only two sleeping bags on this list with a drawstring footbox closure — the Feathered Friends Flicker 20 Quilt Sleeping Bag — 20 Degree, reviewed above, being the other.
-These quilts can be fully opened into blankets for warmer nights or cinched and zipped closed for colder nights.
+This is one of only two sleeping bags on this list with a drawstring footbox closure — the Feathered Friends Flicker UL Quilt Sleeping Bag — 20 Degree, reviewed above, being the other.
 On really warm nights, you can unzip this quilt completely and drape it over your body for a cooler sleeping experience.

 The sleeping pad attachment straps are stretchy, which we found less effective than the static cord attachments on the Katabatic Gear Alsek 22F Quilt.
 On the other hand, the wafer clips are easier to use than the little cord lock system on the Katabatic Gear quilt.

 The shell and liner materials are concerning, at least in appearance, because they lack ripstop.
-While they feel thicker than the seven-denier fabrics on the Zpacks 20F Full Zip Sleeping Bag, and could theoretically be more downproof, they probably won’t withstand dog claws or general abuse as well.
+While they feel thicker than the 7-denier fabrics on the Zpacks Classic Sleeping Bag, and could theoretically be more downproof, they probably won’t withstand dog claws or general abuse as well as a fabric with ripstop.
 If a tear begins, it will only get bigger over time.
 Only time will tell if this is a real issue, but our testers preferred the look and feel of some of the fabrics on other bags that got our highest ratings.

 Pros: